 In Ayurveda and Unani medicines, all parts of the amla tree are included in many of its herbal preparation.
 Amla is known as the fruit of immortality, it is believed to revitalize our system to increase longevity, boost immunity, provide healthy skin and healthy hair growth.
-These umpteen benefits of amla is the reason as to why the amla tree is considered sacred and worshiped in many parts of India.
+These umpteen benefits of amla are the reason why the amla tree is considered sacred and worshiped in many parts of India.

 Amla an important Rasayana

 In Ayurveda Rasayana, is a Sanskrit word, with the literal meaning: Path (ayana) of essence (rasa).
 It is a term that in early ayurvedic medicine means the science of lengthening lifespan.
-Benefits of Amla holds high esteem in Ayurvedic medicine.
+Benefits of Amla hold high esteem in Ayurvedic medicine.

 According to Ayurveda-